okmatija/Prizm/CONTRIBUTING.md

 - Consider a naming convention init_Type_Name makes it easier to find the function?
 - Consider a naming convention new_Type_Name for functions which internally call New(Type_Name) and init_Type_Name
 - Consider a naming convention make_Type_Name for functions which return a copy of a struct?
+- init(thing : *Thing)/deinit(thing : *Thing) functions should work on stack instances as well as values on the head.
+Hence they shouldn't call free.
+Look up what New does (allocate, init, cast?), we want a placement new type thing

 # Release process